Accession of Armenia to the European Union: EU assistance to Armenia

-The EU is the biggest provider of financial support and a key reform partner in Armenia.
 As part of the European Neighbourhood Policy, Armenia benefits from EU financial assistance.
+The EU is Armenia's biggest provider of financial support and a key reform partner.
 The amount allocated to Armenia depends on Armenia's commitment to reforms.
 Certain EU reform targets need to be met before money is paid.
-The amount of EU assistance to Armenia for the period of 2017-2020 was €185 million.
+The amount of EU assistance to Armenia for the period of 2017-2020 was up to €185 million.

-In July 2021, EU Commissioner for Neighborhood and Enlargement Oliver Varhelyi announced that the EU will be granting an amount of approximately $3.1 billion USD in aid to Armenia, a 62% increase than the amount promised before.
+In July 2021, EU Commissioner for Neighborhood and Enlargement Oliver Varhelyi announced that the EU would be granting an amount of approximately US$3.1 billion in aid to Armenia, a 62% increase than the amount promised before.

-On 5 April 2024, the EU announced a €270 million Resilience and Growth Plan for Armenia for 2024-2027, which includes €200 million in grant assistance and €70 million in grant funding for Armenia.
+On 5 April 2024, the EU announced a €270 million Resilience and Growth Plan for Armenia for 2024–2027, which includes €200 million in grant assistance and €70 million in grant funding for Armenia.